te9yie/qmk_firmware/keyboards/rhymestone/keymaps/default/readme.md

-# The like jis type keyboard keymap for Rhymestone
+# Default keymap for Rhymestone

 ## Description